Proposed Major League Baseball franchises in Portland, Oregon: Florida Marlins possible relocation (2006–2007)

 In 2006, there was question of whether or not the Florida Marlins would be able to secure the funds for a new stadium.
 This opened a proposal for the Marlins to be relocated to Portland.
 Former professional baseball player Johnny Pesky, who is a Portland native, expressed his desire to see an MLB franchise in his home town stating, "Why shouldn't Portland have a club?
 I think they should get a shot.
 I think Portland will have a team in three or four years."
 The proposed plan would use the funds secured from Senate Bill 5 to build a new stadium.
 While it was being built, the team would play in PGE Park, which would be expanded into a 25,000 seat facility as a quick fix.
 On January 6, 2006, Marlins officials visited Portland as a possible re-location site.
 The officials included team president David Samson, vice chairman Joel Mael, and Claude Delorme.
-Las Vegas as also seen as a possible new home for the Marlins.The Marlins ultimately stayed in Miami and went on to build LoanDepot Park, which opened in 2012.
+Las Vegas was also seen as a possible new home for the Marlins.
+The Marlins ultimately stayed in Miami and went on to build LoanDepot Park, which opened in 2012.